-INGECON SUN 100 U units need to be installed in environments with specific characteristics.
+These units must be installed in environments with specific characteristics.

 Guidelines are provided in this section for choosing a suitable environment and adapting the unit to it properly.

 2.1.1.
 Environment

 Place the units in a place which is accessible for installation and maintenance work and which permits use of the keyboard, the display and the reading of the front indicator LEDs.